TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 12/Zechariah 12.3.md

 ---

-And it shall come to pass in that day, that I will make Jerusalem a burdensome stone for all the peoples; all that burden themselves with it shall be sore wounded; and all the nations of the earth shall be gathered together against it.
+It will happen in that day, that I will make Jerusalem a burdensome stone for all the peoples.
+All who burden themselves with it will be severely wounded, and all the nations of the earth will be gathered together against it.